chakravala/Grassmann.jl/README.md

 Additionally, a universal unit volume element can be specified in terms of `LinearAlgebra.UniformScaling`, which is independent of `V` and has its interpretation only instantiated by the context of the `TensorAlgebra{V}` element being operated on.
 The universal interoperability of `LinearAlgebra.UniformScaling` as a pseudoscalar element which takes on the `VectorBundle` form of any other `TensorAlgebra` element is handled globally.
 This enables the usage of `I` from `LinearAlgebra` as a universal pseudoscalar element.

+More information about `AbstractTensors` is available  at https://github.com/chakravala/AbstractTensors.jl

 # Grassmann elements and geometric algebra Λ(V)